lsst-sitcom/sitcomtn-025/index.rst

 '''''''

 The `Rubin TV image display service <https://roundtable.lsst.codes/rubintv>`_ is a collection of auto-generated webpages that displays the output (PNGs) of a series of manually deployed analysis scripts.
-It was relatively straightfoward to implement and has proved a useful tool during early AuxTel Commissioning.
+It was relatively straightfoward to implement and has proved to be a highly useful tool during early AuxTel Commissioning.
-We expect it to continue to be useful as the framework recommended in this report is developed.
+We expect it to continue to be useful as the framework recommended in this report is developed and the systems are matured.
-It is not expected to be a long-term solution to the Rubin Visualization challenges as it does not fulfil a sufficient number of the necessary requirements.
+It is not expected to be one of the long-term solutions to the Rubin Visualization challenges because its capabilities will be incorporated into the other toolsets discussed in `Deliverable 4: Augmenting Current and Adding New Functionalities`_.

 Available Computing Power
 ^^^^^^^^^^^^^^^^^^^^^^^^^